NavyaG-lab/Tech-writer/onboarding/service-exercise.md

 We'll add this component to the `base` fn on the `service.components` namespace of your service.
 Just take a look on how other components are added and do the same.
 The only dependency that your s3 component will need is the [`config` component](https://github.com/nubank/common-core/blob/34afaf592ddbfa5a5d2efb502ec69bcaf07c8841/src/common_core/components/config.clj#L179-L198).

-This s3 component can be used to access only one bucket (the bucket is the first part of an s3 uri after the `s3://`: `s3://bucket/folders/files`).
-One way to define which bucket your component will use is add an entry on [`resources/service_config.json.base`](https://github.com/nubank/playbooks/blob/3f67eaa4d43b293f4d89c3a4f3e4c0d27cca5cfc/docs/glossary.md#resourcesmy-new-service_configjsonbase) with key `s3_bucket` and value `nu-spark-devel` (which is the [bucket](https://github.com/nubank/data-infra-docs/blob/onboarding/onboarding/introduction.md#run-the-sparkop-on-databricks) that we used to manually save the dataset on databricks).
+This S3 component can be used to access only one bucket (the bucket is the first part of an S3 URI after the `s3://`: `s3://bucket/folders/files`).
+One way to define which bucket your component will use is add an entry on [`resources/service_config.json.base`](https://github.com/nubank/playbooks/blob/3f67eaa4d43b293f4d89c3a4f3e4c0d27cca5cfc/docs/glossary.md#resourcesmy-new-service_configjsonbase) with key `s3_bucket` and value `nu-spark-devel` (which is the [bucket](https://github.com/nubank/data-infra-docs/blob/master/onboarding/dataset-exercise.md#run-the-sparkop-on-databricks) that we used to manually save the dataset on databricks).

 Congrats, you now have a s3 component.
 Now lets use it.